ministryofjustice/bichard7-next-ui/README.md

 We run visual regression/snapshot testing against all of our visual components in storybook using Chromatic.

-If you have made changes to how components look on your branch, you will need to review these changes in the Chromatic UI (and approve them in order to merge).
+If you have made changes to how components look on your branch, you will need to review these changes in the Chromatic UI and approve them in order to merge.

 ### Integration/E2e Testing